Call for Papers

 - Quality of proposal presentation.

-Accepted contributions will be included in the conference proceedings.
-Authors of accepted contributions must register for the ESEC/FSE 2021 Doctoral Symposium and present their work there.
-Authors will have the option to present either in person or virtually.
+Accepted contributions will not be included in the conference proceedings.
+Authors of accepted contributions must register for the ESEC/FSE 2023 Doctoral Symposium and present their work there.